 1. Taboo Topics

 Let us get the most obvious item out of the way.
 Classy women do not openly discuss taboo subjects in polite society.
 Taboo subjects include sex, politics, diseases, religion, and anything else that can rub people the wrong way or sensitive topics.
+It’s not that you can never discuss these things, but they aren’t light topics so they are best kept to conversations with close friends.

 2. You are Going to the Bathroom